home Hair & Skin arrow

 The cause and type of hair loss could not be more different.
 Sometimes genes are to blame, sometimes it's hormonal fluctuations.
 Other known culprits are stress, infections, incorrect styling and aggressive hair care products.

-In the meantime, however, no woman has to accept the diagnosis of "hair loss" without a possible solution.
 Modern medicine provides her with highly effective, innovative treatment options that quickly, easily and effectively help her regain her youthful glow.
 Often, autohemotherapy is already enough.

 Hair transplantation is at least just as popular.
 This gentle treatment conceals not only conscientiously, but also permanently eliminates small blemishes on the scalp.
 May your hair forever be youthful!